xseman/dotfiles/README.md

 - `vim` — Simple text editor
 - `xxd` — Creates a hex dump of a given file or standard input

+### System information

+- `free` — Display amount of free and used memory in the system
+- `lspci` — List all PCI devices
+- `lsusb` — List USB devices
+- `ps` — Report a snapshot of the current processes.

+### System tray

+- `blueman-applet` — Blueman applet
+- `ibus` — Intelligent Input Bus for Linux/Unix
+- `nm-applet` — GTK‐based GUI applet to monitor network status and devices
+- `pasystray` — PulseAudio system tray

 ### Documents

 - `onlyoffice` — Office suite